Storing connection credentials

 Red private key Yes (encrypted using public blue key) No Used to decrypt connection credentials.
 After the Edge site is successfully installed.
 Encrypted by the Blue public key in the Collibra Cloud

 Blue public key Yes Yes Used to encrypt red private keys.
-During the installation or re-installation of the Edge site is Encrypted on the Edge site.
+During the installation or re-installation of the Edge site.
+Encrypted on the Edge site.

 Blue private key No Yes Used to decrypt red private key.
-During the installation or re-installation of the Edge site is Encrypted on the Edge site.
+During the installation or re-installation of the Edge site.
+Encrypted on the Edge site.

 Edge secrets mechanism

-Note Inside the k8s cluster, all other credentials, for example data source credentials and datadog credentials, are stored encrypted at rest.
+Note Inside the Kubernetes cluster, all other credentials, for example data source credentials and Datadog credentials, are stored encrypted at rest.